somesocks/dryad/docs/usage/cli/dryad-sprouts-.md

     commands to work with dryad sprouts

 Sub-commands:
-    dryad sprouts exec   execute each sprout in the current garden dryad sprouts list   list all sprouts of the current garden dryad sprouts path   return the path of the sprouts dir
+    dryad sprouts run    execute sprouts in the garden dryad sprouts list   list sprouts in the current garden dryad sprouts path   return the path of the sprouts dir
 ```